Our Enemy, the State: Summary

-There are two methods, according to Nock, by which a mans needs and desires can be satisfied.
+There are two methods, according to Nock, by which a man's needs and desires can be satisfied.
 One is the production and exchange of wealth, which he sees as natural, honest, and healthy.
 The other is by the initiation of force to rob others of it, whether by conquest, confiscation, slavery, or other coercive means.
 The former he sees as freedom, the latter as the inevitable function of the state.

 Like Lysander Spooner in No Treason: The Constitution of No Authority, Nock disputes both the legitimacy of an inherited constitution and the other arguments used to justify claiming it legitimately binds its subjects.
 He attacks the motivations and legitimacy of the Founding Fathers directly, not simply their ability to impose a contract on subsequent generations.
 The protection of Natural Rights found in the Declaration of Independence, and advocated by Thomas Jefferson and Thomas Paine was abandoned by the largest body of the Founders as the American Revolution ended.

 Nock sees The State as expanding radically under FDR, the New Deal merely being a pretext for Federal government to increase its control over society.
 He was dismayed that the president had gathered unprecedented power in his own hands and called this development an out-and-out coup d'état.
 Nock criticized those who believed that the new regimentation of the economy was temporary, arguing that it would prove a permanent shift.
 He believed that the inflationary monetary policy of the Republican administrations of the 1920s was responsible for the onset of the Great Depression and that the New Deal was responsible for perpetuating it.